Gustavo Petro: Death threats

-Petro has frequently reported threats against his life and the lives of his family, as well as persecution by government-run security organizations.
+Petro has frequently reported threats against his life and the lives of his family, as well as persecution by government-run security organizations, which he says were motivated by complaints he raised in Congress.
 On 7 May 2007 the Colombian army captured two Colombian Army intelligence non-commissioned officers who had been spying on Petro and his family in the municipality of Tenjo, Cundinamarca.
 These members had first identified themselves as members of the Departamento Administrativo de Seguridad (DAS) the Colombian Intelligence Agency but their claims were later denied by Andrés Peñate, director of the agency.

+In October 2008, Petro alleged, with documentary evidence, that officials of the Department of Administrative Security (DAS) had ordered illegal surveillance of members of the Polo Democrático, including himself, for opposing the government of Álvaro Uribe.
+As a result, María del Pilar Hurtado resigned and was later tried, convicted, and extradited to Colombia after fleeing to Panamá.

+He received death threats from the paramilitary group Águilas Negras in 2020.

 2010 presidential campaign

 In 2008, Petro announced his interest in a presidential candidacy for 2010.
-He distanced himself from government policies and, along with Lucho Garzón and Maria Emma Mejia, led a dissenting faction within the Alternative Democratic Pole.
+He distanced himself from government policies and, along with Lucho Garzón and Maria Emma Mejía, led a dissenting faction within the Alternative Democratic Pole.
 Following Garzón's resignation from the party, Petro proposed a "great national accord to end Colombia's war," based on removing organized crime from power, cleaning up the judicial system, land reform, democratic socialism and a security policy differing considerably from the policies of President Uribe.
 On 27 September 2009, Gustavo Petro defeated Carlos Gaviria in a primary election as the Alternative Democratic Pole candidate for the 2010 presidential election.

 In the presidential election held on 30 May 2010, Petro did better than polls had predicted.
 He obtained a total of 1,331,267 votes, 9.1% of the total, finishing as the fourth candidate in the vote total, behind Germán Vargas Lleras and ahead of Noemí Sanín.

 Mayoralty of Bogotá (2012–2014; 2014–2015)

-On 30 October 2011, Gustavo Petro won the municipal election in Bogota.
+On 30 October 2011, Gustavo Petro won the municipal election in Bogotá.
 He took office on 1 January 2012.
 He is the first ex-guerrilla to hold such an important position in Colombia.

 The program of his Bogotá Humana movement was to fight poverty and inequality through public policies for the poorest, to protect the environment and fight climate change, to strengthen citizen participation in decision-making, and to fight structural corruption, as the previous mayor and his senatorial brother had enriched themselves by granting public contracts to companies in exchange for bribes.
 However, his program is not well received by the traditional ruling classes; even before his inauguration, several media outlets were calling for his resignation.